Peak Time Rebate Program

 No – participation in the program is absolutely free to our members.

-Flathead Electric will never turn water heaters off on the weekends (Saturday or Sunday) or on a major holiday such as Christmas Day, New Year’s Day, etc. The summer (June-September) peak demand periods typically occur weekdays between 1 and 10 PM, and the winter (October-May) weekdays between 7 and 11 AM.
-Water heaters are not turned off during all peak hours, in fact they are shut off an average of only twice per week, never more than once per day, and never for more than three hours.
+Flathead Electric tries not to turn off water heaters on Saturdays, and will never turn them off on Sundays or on a major holiday such as Christmas Day, New Year’s Day, etc. The summer (June-September) peak demand periods typically occur weekdays between 1 and 10 PM, and the winter (October-May) weekdays between 7 and 11 AM, and between 4 and 8 PM.
+Water heaters are not turned off during all peak hours, in fact they are typically shut off an average of only twice per week, typically not more than once per day, and typically not for more than three hours.

 Yes.
 You may have one DRU unit and monthly credit for each electric water heater in the location.
 For example, if you have 2 water heaters and install units on both, you will get an $8 monthly credit.

 Electrical peak demand is the greatest amount of electrical power that Flathead Electric Cooperative must supply to all its customers at any given time, in any one month.
 During peak demand times, Flathead Electric pays higher rates.
-If we can lower our peak, we save money, and we pass those savings directly on to the program participants via the monthly bill credit.
+If we can lower our peak we save money and we pass those savings on to the program participants.

 Our peak demand periods typically occur during stretches of high and low temperatures (when it’s really cold in the winter and when it’s really hot in the summer).
 The demand for electricity during the winter is substantially greater than summer because of the need for electric heat.
 During the summer the largest contributor to peak demand is air conditioning.
 Peak times also typically happen during weekdays when members are getting ready to go to work or school.

 A Demand Response Unit or DRU is a small box installed near the electric water heater.
-The power source for the water heater is wired into the DRU and then out to the water heater.
-The DRU is able to communicate with the TWACS meter currently installed at the location and respond to peak time events and predetermined schedules by turning the water heater off at the beginning of the peak demand periods and back on when it’s over.
+Flathead will utilize the DRU to turn off the water heater at the beginning of the demand peak periods and back on when it’s over.